hiddentao/squel/README.md

     $ npm install
     $ grunt <-- this will build the code and run the tests

+## Releasing it

+Instructions for creating a new release of squel are in `RELEASE.md`.

 ## Contributing

 Contributions are welcome!
-Please see CONTRIBUTING.md.
+Please see `CONTRIBUTING.md`.

 ## Ports to other languages